Enter your zip to

 Energy-Efficient Home Improvement Tax Credit

 The federal government offers tax credits for homeowners who install energy-efficient HVAC systems.
-Under the Energy Efficient Home Improvement Tax Credit (extended and expanded through 2024):
+Under the Energy Efficient Home Improvement Tax Credit (extended through 2025):

 • Credit Amount: Up to 30% of the cost of the system, with a maximum of $600 for air conditioning units and $2,000 for heat pumps.